In digital imaging, two image formats prevail above all else: JPEG (or JPG) and PNG.

 Ultimately, neither image format is better than the other.
 It’s simply a matter of which one is better suited for your needs.

-If you’re wanting to share a photo from your camera on Instagram, Twitter, etc. your best bet is to use a JPEG.
+If you want to share a photo from your camera on Instagram, Twitter, etc. your best bet is to use a JPEG.
 It’s smaller in size, it’s optimized for photography, and it’s widely supported across almost every platform and service imaginable.

 If you’re taking a screenshot that you plan to annotate or archive for use later, PNG will better suit your needs.
 The file size might be larger than that of an equivalent JPEG, but you don’t have to worry about it losing quality with each new time it’s saved, and you know each pixel is as sharp as the last time you opened it.
-Most web graphics, like logos, are also better saved as PNGs since they can make use of transparent areas.
+Like logos, most web graphics are also better saved as PNGs since they can make use of transparent areas.